 Dust Control Requirements

-In addition, you can select one of these links to download the Construction Quick Look Book, Construction Activities, Dust Control Handbook and Section 94(Permitting and Dust Control for Construction Activities) of the Clark County Air Quality Regulations.
+In addition, you can select this link to download Section 94(Permitting and Dust Control for Construction and Temporary Commercial Activities) of the Clark County Air Quality Regulations.

 Sign Design & Posting